BarbeRousseLibre/hermessenger/README.md

 - Giving the choice for pre-defined natural languages, probably these one: french, english, spanish.
 Some more could be added, later, like Chinese, Arabic, Hindi, Russian, Ukrainian and other cyrillic languages, and more.
 This first needs a better implementation of the pattern matching actually used, which only allow Latin-alike alphabet.
 Please note, this won't use translation software or AI translation.
 If you want to help, let's do it properly :) !

+- Get a svg of the actual logo of Hermessenger.

 ## How it works

 From input's user into a HTML mail form to send a message, check validity of the input and write a file into this format :